cds-tech/ash_edgedb/documentation/topics/schema-based-multitenancy.md

 # Schema Based Multitenancy

-Multitenancy in AshEdgeDB is implemented via postgres schemas.
-For more information on schemas, see postgres' [schema documentation](https://www.postgresql.org/docs/current/ddl-schemas.html)
+Multitenancy in AshEdgeDB is implemented via edgedb schemas.
+For more information on schemas, see edgedb' [schema documentation](https://www.edgedbql.org/docs/current/ddl-schemas.html)

 Implementing multitenancy via schema's involves tracking "tenant migrations" separately from migrations for your public schema.
 You can see what this looks like by simply creating a multitenant resource, and using the migration generator `mix ash_edgedb.generate_migrations --apis My.Api`.
 It will put schema specific migrations in `priv/repo/tenant_migrations`.
 When you generate migrations, you'll want to be sure to audit migrations in both directories.
 Additionally, when you deploy, you'll want to run your migrations, as well as running them with the migrations path `priv/repo/tenant_migrations`.